 The Company operates as a single operating segment.
-The Company's chief operating decision maker is its Chief Executive Officer, who reviews financial information presented on a consolidated basis for purposes of making operating decisions, assessing financial performance and allocating resources and evaluating the Company's financial performance.
+The Company's chief operating decision maker is its Chief Executive Officer, who reviews financial information presented on a consolidated basis for purposes of making operating decisions, assessing financial performance, allocating resources and evaluating the Company's financial performance.

-For the year ended December 31, 2019, revenue outside of the United States, based on the billing address of the Customer, were not material.
+For the years ended December 31, 2019 and 2020, revenue outside of the United States, based on the billing address of the Customer, was not material.

-As of December 31, 2019, the long-lived assets located outside of the United States were not material.
+As of December 31, 2019 and 2020, long-lived assets located outside of the United States were not material.